How Wire Transfer From India to Abroad Actually Works

 Banks in India and the world over use what is called “Wire Transfer/Telegraphic Transfer” to send money abroad.

-Even now, this same principle is followed by banks to move money hence it’s also known by the Telegraphic Transfer.
+Even now, this same principle is followed by banks to move money hence it’s also known as the Telegraphic Transfer.

 Take a look below at the 5 steps of “Wire Transfer” to move funds internationally;